-We see the gender pay gap as a critical part of our wider ED&I activity and value the role this metric has in monitoring our progress and holding ourselves accountable.
+The gender pay gap is a critical element of our wider ED&I activity, with the annual reporting giving us a metric to monitor our progress.
 We’re pleased to report that our overall gender pay gap has decreased again this year, and we are proud to see that our gender pay gap figures are again significantly below the average mean and median stats in the UK financial services sector.

-However, there is still more work to be done to reach our aspiration of a 0% gender pay gap.
-Whilst the percentage of women within our lower quartile has decreased, we still do not have an even distribution of men and women across our pay grades which is the primary driver of our gender pay gap.
-In our report, we set out the work we will start doing, and carry on doing, to continue moving our gender pay gap in the right direction.
+We are still on a journey to reach our aspiration of a 0% gender pay gap.
+We have seen the percentage of women in our upper and upper middle quartiles increase this year which has driven our overall improvement; however, we still do not have an even distribution of men and women across our pay grades which is the primary driver of our gender pay gap.

 What is the gender pay gap?